 Instructions

-- Preheat oven to 350°F (177°C).
-Line 2 or 3 large baking sheets with silicone baking mats.
-Do not use parchment paper because the cookie dough, when pressed out of the cookie press, will not adhere to it.
+- Line 2 or 3 large baking sheets with silicone baking mats, or use nonstick baking sheets with no liner.
+(Do not use parchment paper because the cookie dough, when pressed out of the cookie press, will not adhere to it.)
+While the oven is preheating, and if your refrigerator or freezer has room, it’s helpful to chill your lined baking sheets.
+It sounds odd, but dough coming out of the cookie press adheres much better to a cold surface.ย

-- Make the dough: In a large bowl, using a handheld mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until smooth, about 2 minutes.
+- Make the dough: In a large bowl, using a handheld mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until smooth, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg, vanilla extract, and almond extract, and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

 - On low speed, beat in the flour and salt.
 Turn up to high speed and beat until completely combined.

-- Press the dough: Follow cookie press manufacturer’s directions to fit your cookie press with a decorative plate.
+- Press the dough: Follow cookie press manufacturerโs directions to fit your cookie press with a decorative plate.
 Scrape some of the dough into your cookie press.
-Hold the cookie press perpendicular to the lined baking sheet and press out the cookies 2 inches (5 cm) apart.
+Hold the cookie press perpendicular to the cold lined baking sheet and press out the cookies 2 inches (5 cm) apart.
 If desired, decorate the shaped cookie dough with sprinkles or press a chocolate chip into the center.
-Note: It’s helpful to lightly brush the shaped cookie dough with water before adding sprinkles—this helps them stick.
+Note: It’s helpful to lightly brush the shaped cookie dough with water before adding sprinklesโthis helps them stick.

 - If the cookie dough becomes too soft as you work, chill the shaped cookie dough in the refrigerator for 10 minutes before baking.